DinoChiesa/get-gcp-access-token/README.md

   IAM.

 * **(nodejs) getTokenWithServiceAccount** - gets an OAuth token usable with Google APIs, based on service account authentication.
-This requires a service account .json file, containing the private key of the service account.
+This requires a service account key file in JSON format, containing the private key of the service account.
+Note that [Google recommends against](https://cloud.google.com/docs/authentication#auth-decision-tree) creating and downloading service account keys, if you can avoid it.

 * **(dotnet) GetAccessTokenForServiceAccount** - gets an OAuth token usable with Google APIs, based on service account authentication.
-This requires a service account .json file, containing the private key of the service account.
+This requires a service account .json file, containing the private key of the service account. ([note](https://cloud.google.com/docs/authentication#auth-decision-tree))

 All of these examples require a recent version of the underlying framework, whether [node](https://nodejs.org/en/) or [dotnet](https://dotnet.microsoft.com/en-us/download).